miguelanguai/miguelanguai/README.md

 I am a web development graduate based in Valencia, Spain, specializing primarily in Java Spring Boot for back-end development.
 While I am still learning about the front-end, I have experience in Angular and JavaScript.

-I am always striving to expand my knowledge and embrace new challenges, which has led me to develop several repositories with Spring Boot.
-Some of my notable projects include a Parchees game in Java, which was my final project for my first course, and a fire predictor developed during the NASA Hackathon Space Apps 2023.
+I am always striving to expand my knowledge and embrace new challenges, which has led me to develop several repositories with Spring Boot, as an authentication template or a REST API for a blog.
+Some projects I'm proud of are a Parchees game in Java vanilla, which was my final project for my first course, and a fire predictor developed during the NASA Hackathon Space Apps 2023.

 Currently, I am involved in developing a web image gallery and am also studying a specialization course in Cloud Computing, specifically focusing on AWS.